 Baker, who recently returned from one of his multiple trade missions (South Korea/China) to Asia — is seemingly content with the knowledge whether or not Prince George’s County wins the Amazon HQ2, the fastest growing county will ultimately snag a major corporate HQ be it Korea’s Samsung or another major foreign or Fortune 500 corporation.

-Jeff Bezos’s decision to include a diversity clause for the location of its second headquarters was music to the ears to members of the Congressional Black Caucus during the annual Congressional Black Caucus Foundation (CBCF) Annual Legislative Conference in Washington, DC.
+Jeff Bezos’s original decision to include a diversity clause for the location of its second headquarters was music to the ears to members of the Congressional Black Caucus during the annual Congressional Black Caucus Foundation (CBCF) Annual Legislative Conference in Washington, DC.

 [Congressional Black Caucus Foundation Board Chair Rep. Sheila Jackson Lee (D-Texas ) and CBCF Honorary Co-Chair US.
 Rep. Robin Kelly (D-Ill) filmed by CI Glass answering a question from Capitol Intelligence/BBN on Amazon planned second headquarters September 20, 2017]